elsampsa/websocket-mse-demo/README.md

 It this rudimentary demo we're streaming live video from an RTSP camera to your HTML5 browser.

-Video is streamed as raw H264 video stream.
+Video is streamed as H264 video stream encapsulated in MP4.
 No transcoding takes place.
 No flash or pure-javascript decoders required.

-Video is decoded and presented in the browser using the W3 Media Source Extensions that are well supported by all major browsers by now.
+Video is decoded and presented in the browser using the W3 Media Source Extensions that is well supported by all major browsers by now.

 ## How does it work?